vendelin8/dragon-tabs/README.md

   * clicking on the <img title="bin" src="public/img/delete.png" width="30" height="30"/> icon removes the tab from the browser and the saved tabs
 * actions only for the active tab:
   * the <img title="empty document" src="public/img/new.png" width="30" height="30"/> icon replaces the current tab with a new blank one, removing the tab from the saved tabs
   * a settable keyboard shortcut in chrome://extensions/shortcuts may be added to close the current tab AND remove it from the saved ones.
-You can even override the current close tab shortcut (Ctrl+W on linux and windows)
+You can even override the current close tab shortcut (Ctrl+W on linux and windows).
+But if you do that, and want to use incognito windows as well, you have to enable the extension in incognito mode too.
+Otherwise the shortcut will block you from closing tabs.
 * actions only for closed tabs:
   * clicking on the title line opens it
   * clicking on the <img title="swap" src="public/img/swap.png" width="30" height="30"/> icon replaces the url of the active browser tab with the url of the chosen one